Dkaattae/ML-Zoomcamp-2025/09-serverless/README.md

 then `uv sync`

 # load image and preprocess as in validation
-use load image function as instructed, copy preprocess (val_transform from last week) unsqueeze it turn that into numpy array see lambda_function.py
+use load image function as instructed,
+preprocess include resize, totensor and normalize.
+first turn img into numpy array, add batch size,
+then use the pytorch preprocess function given,

+see lambda_function.py.

 # pull docker image
 `docker pull agrigorev/model-2025-hairstyle:v1`
 `docker image`
-it shows image size is 608MB
+it shows image size is 608MB.

 # lambda function in Dockerfile
 see lambda function and dockerfile